upkie/upkie/README.md

 Connect a USB controller to move the robot around. 🎮

 There is no dependency to install thanks to [Bazel](https://bazel.build/), which builds all dependencies and runs the Python controller in one go.
 (Compilation will only take a while the first time.)
-The syntax is the same to deploy to the Raspberry Pi on Upkie, *e.g.* using [raspunzel](https://github.com/tasts-robots/raspunzel).
+The syntax is the same to deploy to the Raspberry Pi on Upkie with [`raspunzel`](https://github.com/tasts-robots/raspunzel).

 ## Overview